 Harveysburg is a tiny village located in the state of Ohio.
-With a population of 558 people and just one neighborhood, Harveysburg is the 658th largest community in Ohio.
-Harveysburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 569 people and just one neighborhood, Harveysburg is the 658th largest community in Ohio.
+Much of the housing stock in Harveysburg was built prior to World War II, making it one of the older and more historic villages in the country.

 Harveysburg real estate is some of the most expensive in Ohio, although Harveysburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Harveysburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Harveysburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harveysburg are a mix of both white- and blue-collar jobs.
 Overall, Harveysburg is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Harveysburg who work in office and administrative support (14.77%), healthcare (12.87%), and management occupations (11.18%).

 Because of many things, Harveysburg is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Harveysburg really has some of the features that families look for when choosing a good community to raise children.
 Is Harveysburg perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.